otemu/project-1-ecommerce-html-scss-javascript/README.md

 Node.js and npm installed on your system.
-You can verify their installation by running `node -v` and `npm -v` in your terminal.
+You can verify their installation by running `node -v` and `npm -v` in your terminal. please note all your code should go in the frontend folder, the backend part of the project is purely used so that you can connect to the api

+### The Challenge:

+Details for the challenge are found in the word document `Shopping Website Challenge` at the root of the cloned project

 ### Getting Started: